 We are Pumpjack & Piddlewick and welcome to our life.

 Pumpjack, a.k.a.
-David, is an eccentric, mad scientist Oenologist (fancy title for he who makes wine) and who, I think, unknowingly acts as the creative muse to me, Piddlewick, a.k.a.
+David, is an eccentric, mad scientist oenologist and author, and who, I think, unknowingly acts as the creative muse to me, Piddlewick, a.k.a.
 Alycea, who finds most of the items for our shop, as well as writing for this blog.

 In our middle ages we found each other and, due to varying circumstances, gave up everything, completely changing our lives to pursue the proverbial dream.
 And when we say, ‘gave everything up’, we mean literally everything we had, including a steady income.
 We jumped off the cliff and started down the wine making road on a Ducati touring motorcycle (since sold) and have not regretted one moment.